 Programming features keynote addresses from Landscape Architecture’s leaders and luminaries, such as Timothy Morton, Colleen Mercer-Clarke, Dirk Sijmons and Nina-Marie Lister, while delegates are invited to speak up and take an active role in the Congress by submitting a proposal in answer to the 108 provocative topics.
 Panels, workshops and sessions will focus on the transformative power of design and explore a new vision of the designer as a creative leader in society, business, culture and governance.

-With the participation of the International Federation of Landscape Architects, International Council on Monuments and Sites, Landscape Architecture Foundation, Canadian Society of Landscape Architects and the Association des Paysagistes professionels du Québec, the Congress promises to be the world’s premier gathering of visionaries and trailblazers in landscape architecture and design.
+With the participation of the International Federation of Landscape Architects, International Council on Monuments and Sites, Landscape Architecture Foundation, Canadian Society of Landscape Architects and the Association des Architectes Paysagistes du Québec, the Congress promises to be the world’s premier gathering of visionaries and trailblazers in landscape architecture and design.

 “A good city is like a good party - people stay longer than really necessary because they are enjoying themselves.”

 Dr. Colleen Mercer-Clarke

 Chair of IFLA Working Group on Climate Change

 “There is no going back.
 Welcome to the Anthropocene!”

 H+N+S Landscape Architects

 “Ecological architecture and art means: no more -isms!”

 108 open and provocative questions drive the Congress program and have been designed to stimulate answers from all design-related disciplines.